YogeshRajasekhar/AutoMan_Welding_Robotic_Arm/README.md

-# AutoMan_Welding_Robotic_Arm
-This repository contains codes and implementations for arc welding by ABB's KR6 arm
+# 🤖 Robotic Arc Welding with ABB KR6 in MuJoCo

+This repository hosts the simulation framework and control code for a **robotic arc welding setup** using the **ABB KR6 robot** within the **MuJoCo physics engine**.
+It aims to simulate, test, and refine welding paths and control strategies before real-world deployment.

+---

+## 📁 Repository Structure